emacs-mirror/emacs/mps/manual/source/glossary/l.rst

-            A *location dependency* records the fact that the :term:`client program` depends on the bit patterns of some :term:`references <reference>` (and not merely on the :term:`block` to which the reference refers), and provides a function (:c:func:`mps_ld_isstale`) to find out whether any of these references have been changed because a block has been :term:`moved <moving garbage collector>`.
-A location dependency is represented by the type :c:type:`mps_ld_t`.
+            A *location dependency* records the fact that the :term:`client program` depends on the bit patterns of some :term:`references <reference>` (and not merely on the identity of the :term:`block` to which the reference refers), and provides a function
+            (:c:func:`mps_ld_isstale`) to find out whether any of these references have been changed because a block has been :term:`moved <moving garbage collector>`.
+See
+            :ref:`topic-location`.

     lock free